Trump administration moves to cut off Iranian oil exports

 U.S. officials also said that 2018 had seen a tight oil market but that the market's outlook this year was more positive and could absorb the loss of the Iranian exports.

+Some Republican hardliners in Congress, including Sen. Cruz, have urged the administration to end the waivers for civilian nuclear projects.

+Other experts who support the 2015 deal say discarding the civilian nuclear waivers could allow Iran to operate those sites with less scrutiny, possibly bolstering any attempt by Tehran to prepare the ground for building atomic weapons.

-The announcement came after Pompeo privately told a group of Iranian-Americans in Dallas that Washington was not seeking to topple the Iranian regime through military action, according to an Axios report.
+Pompeo's announcement came after he privately told a group of Iranian-Americans in Dallas that Washington was not seeking to topple the Iranian regime through military action, according to an Axios report.

 Asked about the report, Pompeo told reporters Monday that "we've made it clear to the Iran's leaders that if Americans are attacked we will respond in a serious way."